Joshua Graham: Promotion and reception

 To promote Honest Hearts and the character for New Vegas, a cover image was produced for the downloadable content focusing on Graham's face.
 Meanwhile, a miniature figure of Graham called "Burned Man" was produced as an unaligned unit for Modiphius' Wasteland Warfare tabletop game.

-Author Allison Stalberg writing for Game Rant stated that fans were not drawn to Graham because he was a good person, but instead how he survived, and how he fills the role of an anti-hero through is past with Caesar and instead of being redeemed serves as a reformed villain.
+Author Allison Stalberg writing for Game Rant stated that fans were not drawn to Graham because he was a good person, but instead how he survived, and how he fills the role of an anti-hero through his past with Caesar and instead of being redeemed serves as a reformed villain.
 She further attributed his popularity to how while he talked about religion he never came across as preachy, instead "serious, blunt, honest, and honorable at times", an aspect furthered by Szarabajka's voice work.
 Stalberg noted that since New Vegas, "few new badass characters have compared to Joshua Graham", stating that while some had become fan favorites they had not achieved the same mass appeal as Graham had.

 Michael Swaim of IGN stated that hearing about Graham during the course of New Vegas built up the character's mystique, to the point seeing him in person had significant weight.
 T. J. Denzer of Shacknews shared these statements, adding that the point when you actually meet him in game was "a reverent experience".
-Describing him as someone neither of the game's two largest factions could kill whose bravdo "puts that on full display in your meeting".
+Describing him as someone neither of the game's two largest factions could kill whose bravado "puts that on full display in your meeting".
 Describing him as both religious and practical, Denzer felt he was a ghost story made real, and coming to know and engage with him acted as one of the biggest payoffs in the Fallout franchise.